VaibhavJadaun/delta-demo/README.md

 # delta-demo
-learning about git and git hub
+learning about git and github